 It's a SeaRay.

 That's a broad statement Ralph.
 I had a 480 Sedan Bridge.
 Great boat, no problems.
 My brother had a 540 Dancer.
 Had to rebuild one of the Detroits, but over 4 years of ownership, it was simple maintenance.
-I haven't been aboard any of the later model boats; the bows are pointing too far south for me.
+I haven't been aboard any of the later model boats; the bows are too droopy for me.
 Do you know of any specific issues related to these years?

 I should have put a pile of big smile thingies after my comment.

 Sea Ray builds their boats like most other mfgs do.
 All molded liners dropped in after the equipment is glued and bolted down.
 Still a pain to reach some service points thru the years but a heck of a lot better than other brands we have mentioned before on other threads.

 Sea Rays are mostly solid also similar to other mfgs.

 Many here on Y F like them and brag that the can take rough water.